 Each academic department has a DUS with whom you may discuss the department’s course offerings and major requirements.
 Contact information for each DUS is listed by department in the Yale College Programs of Study (the YCPS, or “Blue Book,” which is available online early in the summer).
 Large departments may also have departmental representatives in the residential colleges; the YCPS lists the names of these representatives.

 A particularly important opportunity to gather information about academic programs is at the annual Academic Fair, held on the Tuesday before classes start, during First-year Orientation.
-At this event, DUSes and faculty members from most academic programs and departments, and in some cases junior or senior majors, will be available to offer you guidance about courses, placement, and prerequisites for majors.
+At this event, DUSes and faculty members from most academic programs and departments, and in some cases junior or senior majors, are available to answer your questions and offer you guidance about courses, placement, and prerequisites for majors.
 The Academic Fair provides excellent opportunities to gather information and advice directly from a broad range of sources, and you are strongly urged to attend.